Zivilevs/Data_Science_Projects/README.md

 * Wine dataset analysis and modeling with Kmeans clustering
 * Titanic dataset analysis and modeling with Logistic Regression (Classification)
 * Cancer dataset analysis and modeling with Logistic Regression (Classification)
+* Decision Tree Visualization with graphviz and matplotlib